 This article challenges the common assertion that there are separate sections of the trapezius muscle.
 Therapists often talk about “tight upper traps” or “weak lower traps”, but it has never been established that the muscle functions this way.

 Anyone who has experienced or treated plantar fasciitis knows how frustrating this condition can be.
-The common recommendations of rest, icing, stretching, and arch support don’t help.
+Commonly recommended treatments such as rest, icing, stretching, and arch supports are not very effective.
 This article lays out a new understanding of heel pain.

 Running is a natural movement, but it is also a skill.
-Overstriding is the cause of many injuries in recreational runners.
-Several factors can cause a runner to overstride, but it is a mistake that’s easy to correct once it’s recognized.
+Overstriding is thought to be a factor for many injuries in recreational runners.
+Runners may overstride for several reasons, but it’s something that’s easy to correct once it’s recognized.

 The more research I read, the less trust I have in studies.
 The scientific process is by nature an honest pursuit, but research publication is a business.
 It’s a system that gives the highest status to studies that are most likely wrong.
-Critical thinking is a more valuable asset.
+Critical thinking is a more valuable asset in my opinion.

 The actions of muscles we memorize in anatomy class only tell part of the story due to the complexity of biomechanics.
 The way the soleus muscle influences knee mechanics is a great example.